bjackman/locali-ci/README.md

 > implementation.

-When the test is no longer needed (usually because the commit is no longer in the range being watched), the test comamnd's process group will receive `SIGTERM`.
+When the test is no longer needed (usually because the commit is no longer in the range being watched), the test command's process group will receive `SIGTERM`.
 It should try to shut down promptly so that the worktree can be reused for another test.
 If it doesn't shut down after a timeout then it will receive `SIGKILL` instead.
 You can configure the timeout by setting